bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 <!-- overview -->

-In this tutorial, you'll learn how to get started with the {{ glossary_tooltip term_id="api-services-portal" }} and protect an API endpoint.
+In this tutorial, you'll learn how to get started with the {{ glossary_tooltip term_id="api-services-portal" }} and create a Gateway to route traffic to an API.
 This tutorial is intended for {{ glossary_tooltip term_id="api-provider" text="API providers" }}.

 By the end of this tutorial, you'll be able to:

 - Create a new project, called a Gateway, in the API Services Portal
 - Use templates to generate Gateway Service configuration
-- Protect an API with an OAuth2 Client Credential Flow
-- Publish an API to the {{ glossary_tooltip term_id="api-directory" }} for developers to discover

 !!! note "Operating system"
     The commands provided in this tutorial are for a Unix shell (e.g. `bash`, `zsh`).
 If you are running Windows, it is recommended to use WSL2.